yeungegs/holberton-system_engineering-devops/0x14-postmortem/social_media_appeal_incident_report.md

 #### Definitions

 According to [Twitter's documentation](https://business.twitter.com/en/help/campaign-measurement-and-analytics/tweet-activity-dashboard.html), every tweet generates a number of analytic points.
-The three points of analysis referenced in this report are:
+The three points of analysis referenced in the below report are:

 - Impressions: Times people were served a Tweet in timeline or search results
 - Engagements: Total number of times someone interacted with a Tweet.
 Clicks anywhere on the Tweet, including Retweets, replies, follows, likes, links, cards, hashtags, embedded media, username, profile photo, or Tweet expansion